 What Are The Elements that Affect Oxygen Saturation?

-The Oxygen present in the blood depends on the following factors:
+The level of oxygen present in the blood depends on the following factors:

 2-The different levels of hemoglobin in the blood also affect the oxygen saturation levels.